 Mediterranean Chicken, Cucumber and Tomato Salad

-This Mediterranean chicken, cucumber, and tomato salad is packed with veggies, protein and fiber!
-It comes together quickly, especially if using leftover chicken, for a quick summer lunch or dinner on a busy weeknight.
-Light, refreshing, full of flavor and texture – it’s a meal I turn to time and time again.
+This Mediterranean chicken, cucumber, and tomato salad is light, refreshing, full of flavor and texture!
+It’s a meal I turn to time and time again.
+Packed with fresh veggies and high in protein and fiber!
+It comes together quickly, especially if using leftover chicken, for a quick lunch or dinner on a busy weeknight.

 This recipe is full of fresh vegetables – but the magic ingredient?
 Olive Garden Italian dressing.
 Yep, that’s right – feel free to make a homemade Italian or Greek dressing but I love the convenience and the taste of it.